GValenti-Rojas/academic-kickstart/content/authors/nye/_index.md

 # Username (this should match the folder name)
 authors:
-- patrik
+- nye

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Phd Candidate
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: